Gijsbertbas/forum/README.md

 # Forum #
-This is a little private hobby project using Scrapy and Django to rebuild the message board of 'de Prinsen'.
+This is a little **private** hobby project using Scrapy and Django to rebuild the message board of 'de Prinsen'.

+*the original*
 ![Screenshot of the original](forumillustrations/forumoriginal.jpg)

 ### Objective ###